pdzaffina/blog/_posts/2024-05-16-Book-Review-Lencioni-Working-Genius.md

 * **Enablement** - The ability to help others succeed.
 * **Tenacity** - The ability to persevere and push through challenges.

-The book's narrative follows a fictional executive he navigates workplace dynamics and discovers/ invents the Working Geniuses framework.
+The book's narrative follows a fictional executive as he navigates workplace dynamics and discovers/ invents the Working Geniuses framework.
 Two characters that particularly resonated with me were Bull and Max.

 A couple parts of the book really struck a chord.
 First, the story about the character "Bull" having to get approval from all these different divisions for every decision.
 Having worked in corporate environments, I know how maddening and inefficient that matrix structure can be when people don't understand and appreciate each other's strengths.